RyuZhihao123/Point-cloud-3D-tree-reconstruction/README.md

 🌏 **Source code**: [[Source Code]](https://github.com/RyuZhihao123/Point-cloud-3D-tree-reconstruction/tree/main/TreeFromPoints_codes)

 For general use, we recommend using the exe program introduced above.
-Butif you want to customize the program for your own purposes, please download the source code under this [folder](https://github.com/RyuZhihao123/Point-cloud-3D-tree-reconstruction/tree/main/TreeFromPoints_codes).
+But if you want to customize the program for your own purposes, please download the ``Source Code`` under this [folder](https://github.com/RyuZhihao123/Point-cloud-3D-tree-reconstruction/tree/main/TreeFromPoints_codes).
 They are C++ codes so you can easily compile with any C++ IDEs.